-Bicycle insurance is a simple way to ensure you always have a backup plan for those times when you’ve out of ideas and options.
+Bicycle travel insurance is a simple way to ensure you always have a backup plan for those times when you’ve out of ideas and options.
 Velosurance offers coverage for bicycles kept at a USA address and covers the bicycle for travel throughout the USA and Canada.
 The policy coverage can be extended worldwide with a purchase of optional coverage.
 Standard coverage includes theft, loss, or damage while the bicycle is in transit by air or road as well as crash damage and theft at home and away from home.
 An instant quote can be gotten in two minutes and policies are issued the same business day.
 Even if you don’t think you’ll need it, you’ll be glad you have it if anything does happen to your bike.

 If despite your best efforts you find yourself at your destination without a bike, you can still salvage your vacation.
 Your best bet is to immediately start calling local bike shops until you find one that has a rental bike in your size.
 Do not shy away from big retailers such as REI, Scheels, and Dick’s Sporting Goods; the recent improvement in their bicycle departments and sizable rental fleets have not gone unnoticed.
 If a rental is not in the cards, consider reaching out on social media to local bicycle groups.
 It might be a desperate move, but it has been known to work.
 At worst, you’ll still be without a ride, but you also might end up with a bike and make new friends along the way.